Information for families

 Ticks, Mosquitoes, and Poison Ivy

-Ticks and mosquitoes are out in force in summer so again, please make sure to apply bug repellent on your child each day before dropping him or her off at any forest programming.
+Summertime: Ticks and mosquitoes are out in force every summer so again, please make sure to apply bug repellent on your child each day before dropping him or her off at any forest programming.
 We also recommend doing a tick check on your child at the end of each day.
 Ticks can be tiny, so look for ticks the size of poppy seeds or larger in the following places:

 - Inside and behind the ears